Add users and grant administrative permission to Intune

 You can configure directory synchronization to import user accounts from your on-premises Active Directory to Microsoft Azure Active Directory (Azure AD) which includes Intune users.
 Having your on-premises Active Directory service connected with all of your Azure Active Directory-based services makes managing user identity much simpler.
 You can also configure single sign-on features to make the authentication experience for your users familiar and easy.
 By linking the same Azure AD tenant with multiple services, the user accounts that you have previously synchronized are available to all cloud-based services.

 How to sync on-premises users with Azure AD

 The only tool that you need to synchronize your user accounts with Azure AD is the Azure AD Connect wizard.
 The Azure AD Connect wizard provides a simplified and guided experience for connecting your on-premises identity infrastructure to the cloud.
-Choose your topology and needs (single or multiple directories, password sync or federation).
+Choose your topology and needs (single or multiple directories, password hash sync, pass-through authentication, or federation).
 The wizard deploys and configures all components required to get your connection up and running.
 Including: sync services, Active Directory Federation Services (AD FS), and the Azure AD PowerShell module.

 Azure AD Connect encompasses functionality that was previously released as Dirsync and Azure AD Sync.
 Learn more about directory integration.
 To learn about syncing user accounts from a local directory to Azure AD, see Similarities between Active Directory and Azure AD.